fatimakoli/gis_tutorials/11_Downloading_And_Displaying_Census_Data_From_American_FactFinder.md

 ![t11-20.png](https://github.com/jai2125/gis_tutorials/blob/master/Images/Tutorial_11/t11-20.png)

-You can now open to attribute table of the TIGER file to view the joined dataset (right click on the census tracts layer and select `Open Attribute Table`).
+You can now open the attribute table of the TIGER file to view the joined dataset (right click on the census tracts layer and select `Open Attribute Table`).

 ![t11-21_new.png](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/Images/Tutorial_11/t11-21_new.png)